Weighted Projective Lines and Rational Surface Singularities: The Total Space

-We let $\varphi\colon Y^{\ox}\to T^{\ox}$ denote the minimal resolution of $T^{\ox}$, and consider the composition $\pi\colon Y^{\ox}\to T^{\ox}\to \Spec S^{\ox}$.
-We remark that this composition need not be the minimal resolution of $\Spec S^{\ox}$, and indeed later we give a precise criterion for when it is.
+In the sequel write $\upvarphi\colon Y^{\ox}\to T^{\ox}$ for the minimal resolution of $T^{\ox}$, and consider the composition $\uppi\colon Y^{\ox}\to T^{\ox}\to \Spec S^{\ox}$.
+We remark that this composition need not be the minimal resolution of $\Spec S^{\ox}$, and indeed later in \ref{when Y min res} we give a precise criterion for when it is.
 Nevertheless, as in the introduction, we summarize the above information in the following commutative diagram

-\subsection{Tilting on $\bT$ and $T$}
+\subsection{Tilting on $\bT^{\ox}$ and $T^{\ox}$}

-Write $\cV:=\cO_{\bP^1}\oplus\cO_{\bP^1}(1)\in\coh\bP^1$, and $\cE:=\bigoplus_{\oy\in[0,\oc\,]}\cO_{\bX}(\oy)\in\coh\bX$.
+Write $\cV\colonequals \cO_{\bP^1}\oplus\cO_{\bP^1}(1)\in\coh\bP^1$, and $\cE\colonequals \bigoplus_{\oy\in[0,\oc\,]}\cO_{\bX}(\oy)\in\coh\bX$.
 The following result is well known.

 \begin{thm} The following statements hold. \begin{enumerate} \item $\cV$ is a tilting bundle on $\mathbb{P}^1$. \item $\cE$ is a tilting bundle on $\bX$. \end{enumerate} \end{thm} \begin{proof} Part (1) is \cite{B83} and part (2) is \cite{GL1}. \end{proof}